ThatNewWell/ThatNewWell/README.md

-## Oii!
-Me chamo Daniel 👾
+## Hi!
+I'm Daniel 👾

--🎓 Estudante de Análise e Desenvolvimento de Sistemas | Apaixonado por tecnologia e programação
+-🎓 Systems Analysis and Development Student | Passionate about technology and programming

--🚀 Em formação como desenvolvedor | ADS | Foco em Cyber security e Front-End
+-🚀 Training as a pentester | ADS | Focus on Cyber ​​Security and Front-End

--💻 Estudante de ADS | Aprendendo a transformar ideias em código
+-💻 ADS Student | Learning to turn ideas into code

 <div>